 A Gallatin internship is a credit-bearing work experience in a non-classroom environment which enables students to learn experientially, expand their understanding of academic concepts and models, and gain important technical knowledge and skills in a career-related field.
 Often, students elect internships related to their concentrations and career goals.
-Doing so will allow students to connect the skills and knowledge acquired in their coursework with real-world practice.
+Doing so allows students to connect the skills and knowledge acquired in their coursework with real-world practice.

 An internship offers you an opportunity to gain exposure to career fields and industries of interest.
 Credit-bearing internships at Gallatin provide you with an opportunity to gain applied experience by encouraging you to make connections between your plan of study and corresponding professional fields of interest.
 While many organizations may see internships as a way to assess and train students as potential employees for their companies, Gallatin expects our students to seek internships with the main aim of finding those that are integrally connected with their academic interests.
 Prioritizing internships that speak to a particular student’s academic trajectory allows an internship to advance or complement a plan of study.

 Schedule an appointment with your academic adviser to review your goals, skills, and interests.
 Next, review and update your resume.
 If you are in need of creating a resume, contact NYU’s Wasserman Center for Career Development to set up an appointment and attend a resume/cover letter workshop.
-When looking for an internship site, there are plenty of resources available to you: you may want to speak with a career counselor at the Wasserman Center, visit the NYU CareerNet internships database, or research calls for internships on sites such as Idealist.org, Indeed.com, Experience.com, Internships.com, or College.Monster.com.
-You can also consult your faculty adviser, professors, Gallatin’s Internship Resources page, [insert hyperlink] and Gallatin’s Internship Program staff to learn about potential internship opportunities.
+When looking for an internship site, there are plenty of resources available to you: you may want to speak with a career counselor at the Wasserman Center, visit the NYU Handshake database, or research calls for internships on sites such as Idealist.org, Indeed.com, Experience.com, or Internships.com.
+You can also consult your faculty adviser, professors, Gallatin’s Internship Resources page, and Gallatin’s Internship Program staff to learn about potential internship opportunities.

 It is best to start looking months in advance before the anticipated semester in which you hope to intern and to keep in mind that many companies and organizations have deadlines for internship application submissions.